ahmadAlMezaal/friday/README.md

 2. Local storage for persistence
 ...

-llm> create the main App component
+friday> create the main App component
 Claude is thinking...

 Claude: